 So you want to start a business in the travel industry.
 Awesome!
 Having started several companies in this space (the Women’s Travel Fest and Damesly outside of this one), I have learned over a decade what it takes to stand out from the crowd and be successful.

-If you want to jumpstart your business, start a business via StartMyLLC in the travel industry, become an expert in your niche, move towards public speaking and attract investors (like The Chernin Group (TCG), this article is for you.
+If you want to jumpstart your business, start a business via StartMyLLC in the travel industry, become an expert in your niche, or move towards public speaking, this article is for you.
 Let’s get started!

 Here’s what you need to know to make your travel business stand out.

 Develop your niche

 First things first, I keep track of all my business data with quickbooks enterprise.
 Now if you’re not super clear on who you serve and what your business is, take out a pen and paper and start journaling.
 Who are you trying to reach?
 How do you want to reach them?
 What sorts of problems are they experiencing?
 How can your point of view make it easier for them?